thosgood/this-weeks-finds/markdown/101-151/week106.md

 We can go even further and replace the real numbers by the quaternions, H, defining the "quaternionic projective n-space" HP^n^.
-If we are careful about writing things in the right order, it's no problem that the quaternions are noncommutative\... we can still divide by any nonzero quaternion, so we can cover HP^n^ with n+1 different coordinate charts and freely change coordinates as desired.
+If we are careful about writing things in the right order, it's no problem that the quaternions are noncommutative... we can still divide by any nonzero quaternion, so we can cover HP^n^ with n+1 different coordinate charts and freely change coordinates as desired.